 - Experience a dip in academic performance

-- Attempt self-harm or threaten suicide
+- Attempts self-harm or threatens suicide

 On the other side of things, it's essential to look out for some of the signs that someone is engaging in cyberbullying.